KaziRifatMorshed/tbtku-website/README.md

 - KU bus info and route
 - Roommate Searching Platform
 - Career section (IELTS, GRE Guideline) (ThanksToAsifKhanPhy23)
-- Each discipline should have a page where some information about the discipline and alumni information, achievements of the discipline (Sport, National/international contest & Olympiad), Hall of fame (ThanksToAsifKhanPhy23)
+- Each discipline should have a page with some information about the discipline and alumni information, achievements of the discipline (Sport, National/international contest & Olympiad), Hall of fame (ThanksToAsifKhanPhy23)

 kazi rifat morshed
 CSE23
 230220
-11 dec 2023
+11 Dec 2023